 There are also politically based issues that do not align with this alternative.
 First, Governor Gianforte determined there is a need for the 2023 Wolf Plan to flexibly manage wolves, based on a changing ecological and sociopolitical environment, for population sustainability and longevity.
 Further, to uphold its obligation to protect, enhance, and regulate the use of Montana's fish and wildlife resources for public benefit now and in the future (§ 87-1-201, MCA), it is imperative FWP maintains healthy populations of all fish and wildlife species and habitats that may be directly or indirectly impacted by wolves.
 Without the management of wolves, other species in the community may experience changes in their population dynamics and or modify their behaviors, inadvertently impacting the habitat quality and quantity available to all species.
-It is also the statutorily mandated responsibility of FWP to provide harvest opportunities (i.e., hunting/trapping) of wild game animals and furbearer species to the public, as a part of Montana's heritage (§ 87 1 901, § 87 1 217, MCAMontana Constitution, Article IX, Part IX, Section 7).
+It is also the statutorily mandated responsibility of FWP to provide harvest opportunities (i.e., hunting/trapping) of game and furbearer species to the public, as part of Montana's heritage (§ 87-1-901, § 87-1-217, MCA).
 This includes the opportunity to harvest wolves when populations are robust.
 Management of classified species is necessary to maintain a stable ecosystem, and thereby, a no-management alternative is impractical and unreasonable.
-But importantly, FWP is mandated by law to implement legislation regarding the management of wolves (§ 87-1-901, MCA).
+But importantly, FWP is mandated by law to implement legislation regarding the management of wolves (§ 87-1-901 MCA).